Fellowships, Grants, and Internships

 The Program in International and Comparative Studies (PICS) extends financial support to University of Michigan students engaging in projects related to: human rights, international development, international security and cooperation, global health and environment, and comparative culture and identity.
 Specifically, the Program administers grants for study abroad, research, and internships to International Studies majors and minors in the form of Summer Research and Internship Grants and the Study Abroad Grants.
 In addition, the Rose Silverman Internship Fund supports international internships, the William Siegel and Margaret Swaine funds support Longwoods fellows for student internship and research abroad.

-PICS also administers the Arctic Internship Fellowship, open to all University of Michigan undergraduate students; the International Human Rights Fellowship and Human Rights First Fellowship, specifically open to all LSA undergraduate students; and the Korea-Michigan Human Rights Research Fellowship and Human Trafficking or Social Justice Law Clinic Fellowship, are open to undergraduate or graduate students in any discipline.
+PICS also administers the Arctic Internship Fellowship, open to all University of Michigan undergraduate students; the International Human Rights Fellowship and Human Rights First Fellowship, specifically open to all LSA undergraduate students; and the Human Trafficking or Social Justice Law Clinic Fellowship is open to undergraduate or graduate students in any discipline.
 PICS keeps track of all these various internship, research, and funding opportunities in and related to international issues on the PICS announcement blog.
 PICS is also a part of the International Institute which provides several additional funding opportunities to undergraduate students.

 - Only International Studies majors and minors are eligible to apply to PICS Study Abroad and PICS Summer Research and Internship Grants.